-You can set up an intermediate 50% moment and any additional breakpoints you may wish.
+You can set up an intermediate moment at 50% and/or any additional breakpoints you may wish.

-The properties to be animated are listed inside the breakpoints as shown below (left and top in the example):
+The properties to be animated (left and top) are listed inside the breakpoints as shown in the example by Shay Howe below.

 In order, this is how the values within the animation property should appear: animation-name, animation-duration, animation-timing-function, animation-delay, animation-iteration-count, animation-direction, animation-fill-mode, and animation-play-state.

-Now that you know how to install a CSS Hover Animation, let's look at some examples to give you some inspiration.
+Now that you know how to create a CSS hover animation, let's look at some examples to give you some inspiration.

 CSS Hover Animation Examples